teddyrusmin/ToDoMVC/README.md

 # ToDoMVC
 A demo of automation testing using Selenium Webdriver - Cucumber.
-Developed on Eclipse MARS2 For the following scenarios:
+Developed on Eclipse MARS2.
+To be tested with ToDoMVC for the following scenarios:
   1. Add a new todo
   2. Mark a todo as completed
   3. Delete a todo